CHKP Covered Call Strategy

 What is a covered call on CHKP?

 A covered call on CHKP is the covered call strategy applied to CHKP (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With CHKP stock trading near $123.73, the strikes shown on this page are snapped to the nearest listed CHKP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CHKP stock at $131.81 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CHKP chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CHKP covered call max profit and max loss calculated?